clarkmac/azure-content/articles/machine-learning/machine-learning-data-science-the-cortana-analytics-process.md

 ## 2. Explore and pre-process data

-The next step is to obtain a deeper understanding of the data by investigating its **summary statistics** , relationships, and by using techniques such **visualization**.
+The next step is to obtain a deeper understanding of the data by investigating its **summary statistics** , relationships, and by using techniques such as **visualization**.
 This is also where issues of **data quality** and integrity, such as missing values, data type mismatches, and inconsistent data relationships, are handled.
 Pre-processing transforms are used to clean up the raw data before further analytics and modeling can take place.
 For a description, see [Tasks to prepare data for enhanced machine learning](machine-learning-data-science-prepare-data.md).

 ## 3. Develop Features